spatialillusions/milsymbol/docs/README.md

 ### getAnchor()

-Getting the anchor point where symbol should be inserted measured from the top left corner of the symbol.
+Getting the anchor point where the symbol should be inserted measured from the top left corner of the symbol.

 **Returns**